 Special tax privileges require special and transparent evaluation.
-Tax expenditure reporting is needed to place the scrutiny of implicit public spending though tax incentives on the same footing as explicit budgetary spending.
-It is also an essential input into the wider evaluation of incentives that is required to ensure that they are achieving the net social benefits expected, to inform decisions as to their continuation or reform (bearing in mind past commitments), and to flag potential governance issues.
+Tax expenditure reporting is needed to subject implicit public spending through tax incentives to the same level of scrutiny as explicit budgetary spending.
+Such reporting is also an essential input into the wider ex post evaluation of incentives which is needed to ensure that they are achieving the net social benefits expected, to inform decisions as to their continuation or reform (bearing in mind past commitments), and to flag potential governance issues.